LisaPowell1991/thrift-and-thrive/README.md

 1. npm run build
 2. Copy all dist files to public_html (or depending on the way your server is setup)
 3. npm run serve to start up MySQL and API

+### Potential issues ⚠️
+Depending on the environment, the npm run serve might have an issue, in that case:
+1. rm -rf node_modules
+2. rm package-lock.json
+3. run npm install again.
+This will ensure that node is catering for the relevant environment (windows / linux)

 ## Usage 🔍
 #### Step 1: Register